Salted Caramel Apple Hand Pies

 Salted Caramel Apple Hand Pies in picnic basket.

 I think I share a new pie recipe here on Inspired by Charm every fall.
 This year we’re making these Salted Caramel Apple Hand Pies.
 I thought we’d mix it up and try something different and I’m so glad that I did.
 I couldn’t love these pies more.
+They might be one of my new favorite fall foods!

 Not only are they delicious, but they look adorable too.
-I used THIS hand pie maker to shape and cut the pie dough.
+I used this hand pie maker to shape and cut the pie dough.
 It was a bit fussy (I’ve explained more below), but it ended up working out.

 Salted Caramel Apple Hand Pies in picnic basket and on plates.